On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: First illustrations on H_2

-Fig. \ref{fig_QPE_H2_as_ntr} (bottom) focuses on ground state projection using QPE.
+Fig. \ref{fig_QPE_H2_as_ntr} \textbf{(d), (e), (f)} focus on ground state projection using QPE.
 It analyses the system register state after the most probable phase measurement.
 We calculated the overlap of this state with the exact ground state as a function of the number of phase qubits.
 The horizontal blue line denotes the overlap with the initial Hartree-Fock state.
 We notice that the evolution of the overlap with $N$ is much smoother than the energy convergence in Fig. \ref{fig_QPE_H2_as_ntr}.
-Surprisingly, the left figure shows that $t=\frac{1}{2\sum_\beta \lvert\gamma_\beta\rvert}$ is able to improve the quality of the initial Hartree-Fock state (for $N \geq 2$) while the ground energy was not more accurate than $E_{\rm init}$.
+Surprisingly, \textbf{(d)} shows that $t=\frac{1}{2\sum_\beta \lvert\gamma_\beta\rvert}$ is able to improve the quality of the initial Hartree-Fock state (for $N \geq 2$) while the ground energy was not more precise than $E_{\rm init}$.
 This highlights the lack of correlation between state overlap and energy accuracy.
-Significant improvement of the initial state can be observed in the middle and right figures.
+Significant improvement of the initial state can be observed in \textbf{(e)} and \textbf{(f)} figures.
 Notably, when the condition $N \geq N_{\rm min}(t)$ is met, the projection does not improve for any of the three values of $t$.
 Moreover, the overlap values are not necessarily matching the forecasted coefficients.
-In the middle and right figures, we observe that, for $n(q,t) = 10\times 2^q$ and $n(q,t) = 100\times 2^q$, the results tend to improve with more phase qubits and more Trotter steps.
+In \textbf{(e)} and \textbf{(f)}, we observe that, for $n_\text{min}(q,t) = 10\times 2^q$ and $n_\text{min}(q,t) = 100\times 2^q$, the results tend to improve with more phase qubits and more Trotter steps.
 Even in situations where the Hartree-Fock state is already very good, it can be improved by QPE, which is encouraging.
 Overall, these results highlight the importance of the quality of implementation of the unitaries.
 Here Trotterization has a non-trivial impact, which can be advantageous or disadvantageous.
 Also, the optimal $t$ for projection might be $t=\frac{1}{2\sum_\beta \lvert\gamma_\beta\rvert}$, given that it allows us to more strongly improve the initial state even with suboptimal Trotterization condition.